RESETHACKER-COMMUNITY/Resources/Writeups/CmsServerDatabase.md

 	### d.
 CouchDB :(Port: 5985,6984)
 	###	e.
 CassandraDB: (Port:9042,9160)

-  # This project is under development. anyway ff you have suggestion for improvements feel free to raise a issue on Github.
+  # This project is under development. anyway if you have suggestion for improvements or want to contribute feel free to raise a issue on Github.
 Thankyou :)